postput/postput/README.md

  # Postput: Cloud native storage operator

-> Upload, download and perform operations on the fly on your files
+> An object storage to rule them all!
+Postput is a simple webserver that can serve any kind of files, even if they are already hosted.

-Postput abstract the complexity of [storage providers](#supported-storage-provider) to help you upload, download and [operate](#operations-available) on your files.
+It abstracts the complexity of [storage providers](#supported-storage-provider) to help you upload, download and [operate](#operations-available) on your files.

 # TL;DR